How to Finish Your Mixes – A Step By Step Guide

 I referenced the final chapter of my best-selling Amazon ebook, Step By Step Mixing: How to Create Great Mixes Using Only 5 Plug-ins when I was making this infographic.
 To elaborate even further on the translation process I wanted to give you a sneak peek into the part of the chapter where I break it all down for you.

 I mix in mono on my Behringer Behritone Mixcube, mostly following the steps I’ve given you in the previous chapters.
 The Mixcube is a terrible speaker that has no low-end or highs.
 It has only one driver and sounds pretty terrible.
 However, if I can make my mix sound halfway decent on this speaker I know I’m getting somewhere.
+If you don’t have access to a one-driver mix cube, a crappy hi-fi speaker is a good substitute.

 Multiple Speaker Check

 I flip my mix over to my Yamaha HS-5s and do another round of tweaking.
 This is usually a rebalancing effort on EQ but I also flip my mix out of mono at this point.
 Now I can hear the stereo spectrum pretty well.
-If I get a “whoa!
+If I get a “Whoa!
 That mix really opens up even though it wasn’t sounding bad before” I know I’m on the right track.
-I’ll spend some time on reverb, delays and other effects.
+I’ll spend some time on reverb, delays, and other effects.

 Then I listen to my mix on my Focal CMS50s that are coupled with a subwoofer.
 Now I can really hear all the little things in the mix, as well as all the low-end that’s present.
-Usually, this requires me to tweak the drums, kick, bass and other low-end instruments.
+Usually, this requires me to tweak the drums, kick, bass, and other low-end instruments.

 How My Dog Helps Me Finish My Mixes